Crazy World (Boys Like Girls album): Release

 On June 18, 2012, the group premiered songs from their upcoming third studio album live on their USTREAM.
 On July 9, previewed a clip of the song "Be Your Everything".
 On July 12, the group released a lyric video for the song.
 On July 17, the band released a three-track EP Crazy World, as a preview for their forthcoming album.
-In support of the EP's release, they embarked on the Crazy Good Summer Concert Series with Carly Rae Jepsen on July 19.
+In support of the EP's release, they embarked on the Crazy Good Summer Concert Series with Austin Mahone on July 19.
 On August 14, the album's lead single "Be Your Everything" was released along with its music video.
 From September to October 2012, they embarked on a co-headlining tour with The All-American Rejects to promote the album, with support from the Ready Set and Parachute.
 On November 4, the band released "Life of the Party" as the album's second single.
 On November 15, they posted a "Crazy World Song Reveal" page, allowing fans to share a link to it in order to unlock a new song off the new record.
 On November 8, the album's tracklist was revealed.
 On November 16, the new track was revealed as "Stuck in the Middle", and the LP was made available for pre-order.
 Days prior to the release of Crazy World, the band released "Leaving California" and "Hey You" for streaming on SoundCloud.
 The album was officially released on December 11, 2012.
 On December 25, the band released a lyric video to "Stuck in the Middle".